ttanvirr/drf-oasis-task-manager/README.md

 ### 2.8.2.
 Update serializers

-Modify our serializers to extend `HyperlinkedModelSerializer` instead of the existing `ModelSerializer`.:
+Modify some of our serializers to extend `HyperlinkedModelSerializer` instead of the existing `ModelSerializer`.:

 `tasks/serializers.py`